fedbiomed/fedbiomed/envs/vpn/README_tempo.md

 ```bash
 [user@laptop $] docker-compose exec vpnserver python ./vpn/bin/configure_peer.py add researcher researcher1 *publickey*
 ```

+Run this for all launches of the container :

 * TODO: better package/scripting needed
   Connect again to the researcher and launch manually, now that the VPN is established